bloodmc/cemu_graphic_packs/botw.md

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372246903414325258/unknown.png)

-This is a Cemu issue, not a graphic pack issue.
+This is an issue with Cemu's texture cache.
+Wait until the rewrite.